 - Length of Cruise – It is no surprise that longer cruises naturally have higher prices.
 Three and four-night sailings are generally less expensive overall, but their per-night price may actually be higher than longer sailings.
 Disney offers cruises that range from 3-night weekend sailings to extravagant voyages of 14 nights or longer.

 - Itinerary – Where a cruise ship travels will affect the fare price.
 Cruise lines have financial agreements with ports of call, and pay different amounts to dock at piers depending on the available facilities, the size of the ship, and how long it will be docked.
 These port fees are passed along to passengers.
 A cruise that visits more ports will naturally have higher total port fees than a cruise with fewer calls.
-Disney cruises visit ports around the world, including sailings in the Caribbean, Mediterranean, Mexico, Alaska, Hawaii, and more.
+The Home Port (where the ship starts and ends its journey) also matters; sailing out of New York might be more expensive than a Disney Cruise from Galveston, and a cruise from New Orleans would have a different price than a similar sailing out of Miami.
+Disney cruises visit ports around the world, including sailings in the Caribbean, Mediterranean, Mexico, Alaska, Hawaii, and more, all at different prices.

 - Passengers – Unlike most hotel reservations which charge a flat rate per room, cruise fares are per person.
 The oldest two people in the room are always charged the full adult rate regardless of age.
 Any additional passengers in the same stateroom pay fares based on their ages.
 And if you’re cruising solo, you’ll likely have to pay a so-called “single supplement” because you don’t have two people in your room and prices are quoted based on double occupancy.